jtukpah/MichelARMgelo/README.md

 ---

+# Running the Drawing Nodes
+We have setup the `control_pkg` with several scripts/nodes to control various parts of the arm.
+We assume this repository has been cloned into the `interbotix_ws/src` directory, and it is treated as a folder of packages.
+Prior to running anything in this section, build the interbotix workspace with `catkin_make_isolated`, and then startup the arm with `roslaunch interbotix_xsarm_control xsarm_control.launch robot_model:=px150`.

+In a new terminal, navigate to this repository.
+ - `cd ~/interbotix_ws/src/MichelARMgelo`

+There is a script for the gripper in which the user can manually enter effort values in the console to open and close the gripper with different force.
+ - `python3 control_pkg/src/control_gripper.py`

+There is a similar script for manually setting an end effector position that the arm will go to.
+ - `python3 control_pkg/src/control_arm.py`

+To run the arm with ROS, use our launch file, `control_arm.launch`.
+This will start `control_node.py` that instantiates the arm, and subscribes to published end effector positions, commanding the arm within constraints.
+Constraints can be specified in `control_pkg/config/constraints.txt`.
+The launch file will also run `traj_processing_node.py`.
+This node has several different modes, which must be specified on the command line when using the launch file.
+ - `roslaunch control_pkg control_arm.launch mode:=MODE`
+where `MODE` can be one of:
+ - `file`: execute the trajectory in `control_pkg/trajectories/traj1.csv`.
+ - `random`: send a random position within constraints on a loop.
+ - `circles`: draw circles of random size in random locations on a loop.
+ - `lines`: draw lines at random on a loop.
+ - `forward`: forward trajectories published from elsewhere. (not yet implemented)

+---

 # AprilTag Detection

 This section details necessary steps to detect AprilTags using an Intel RealSense D435 Depth Camera.
 The necessary submodules [apriltag](https://github.com/AprilRobotics/apriltag) and [apriltag_ros](https://github.com/AprilRobotics/apriltag_ros) have been added to this repository as packages.
 These should not be modified.
 The `tag_detection_pkg` contains our tag configs, custom launch files, and custom node(s) specific to this project.